michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 ]
 ```

-Here is an example of a trigger that populates prices from a sensor recorded in the `ltss` table:
+Here is an example of a trigger that populates prices from such a sensor sensor published in the `ltss` table in out prices table.:

 ```sql
 CREATE OR REPLACE FUNCTION ltss_energy_ote.tr_ltss_oteprices()